fcarp10/benchfaster/README.md

 Two operation modes are possible in BenchFaster:

-- Hosts mode: Head and worker nodes are remote systems.
+- Hosts mode: Head/worker nodes are remote systems.

-- Hypervisor mode: Head and workers nodes are deployed on VMs libvirt/KVM.
+- Hypervisor mode: Head/worker nodes are deployed on VMs with libvirt/KVM.

 ## Inventory

 Modify the existing ansible `inventory.yml` file or create a new one with the list of all hosts.
-Three categories of devices are expected: `hypervisors`, `machines` and `testers`.
-The most relevant parameters are:
+Two categories of hosts are expected: `machines` and `testers`.

-Common for all type of nodes:
+Common parameters:
-- `ansible_host`: Name of the host to connect from the ansible control node.
+- `ansible_host`: Name of the host to connect from the ansible control node
 - `ansible_user`: User name to connect
 - `interface`: Network interface

-Head node:
+Machines:
+- `arch`: amd64 or arm64
+- `headnode`: true, when the machine is the head node

+Testers:
+- `address_benchmark`: Name of the host where to run the performance tests against
 - `num_workers`: Number of expected workers in the cluster
-- `openfaas_functions`: List of OpenbFaaS functions
-- `address_benchmark`: Name of the host where to run the performance tests against

-Hypervisor specific:

-- `vm_cpu`: Number of CPUs units per VM
+- `vagrant.vm_cpu`: Number of CPUs units per VM (required only in hypervisor mode)
-- `vm_mem`: Amount of RAM per VM
+- `vagrant.vm_mem`: Amount of RAM per VM (required only in hypervisor mode)
-- `vm_image`: Name of the Vagrant box
+- `vagrant.vm_image`: Name of the Vagrant box (required only in hypervisor mode)
+- `openfaas.openfaas_functions`: List of OpenFaaS functions to deploy
+- `netem.delay_intra`: intra node delay in ms
+- `netem.variance_intra`: intra node delay variance in ms
+- `netem.loss_intra`: intra node loss probability in %
+- `netem.delay_tm`: from tester to head node delay in ms
+- `netem.variance_tm`: from tester to head node variance in ms
+- `netem.loss_tm`: from tester to head node loss probability in %

 ## Install Requirements